nils-hamel/spherical-camera/README.md

 </p>
 <br />

-Changing the parameter allows to modulate the size of the mirror, its thickness, the distance of the sensors to the mirror center and the size of the sensor themselves.
+Changing the parameters allows to modulate the size of the mirror, its thickness, the distance of the sensors to the mirror center and the size of the sensor themselves.

 The proposed design is theoretical and ideal.
 Indeed, the light reflected by the principal mirror can not be collected by a sensor directly.
-The sensors can then be replaced by standard small cameras to produce the image captures.
-This solution was adopted in collaboration with the HES-SO Valais to produce a first prototype of the spherical camera based on the proposed design.
+The sensors can then be replaced by standard small cameras to produce the images.
+This solution was adopted in the _ScanVan Project_ to produce a first prototype of the spherical camera based on the proposed design.
 The following images give a view of the built prototype :

 <br />
 <p align="center">